Calculations of the binding-energy differences for highly-charged Ho and Dy ions

 The final results for the total binding-energy differences for~$^{163}$Ho$^{q+}$ and~$^{163}$Dy$^{q+}$ ions for various degrees of ionization~$q=38$, $39$, and $40$, $\Delta E^{q}$, as well as the additional contributions from the DCB Hamiltonian, $\Delta E^{q}_{\mathrm{DCB}}$, the QED corrections, $\Delta E^{q}_{\mathrm{QED}}$, and the frequency-dependent Breit-interaction correction,~$\Delta E^{q}_{\mathrm{BRFD}}$, are presented in Table~\ref{tab:2}.
 The nuclear-recoil correction is found to be about $0.001$~a.u. for all considered $q$.
 This correction is included in $\Delta E^{q}_{\mathrm{DCB}}$.

 The values~$\Delta E^{q}$ have two sources of uncertainty: in the first parentheses, the uncertainty due to the correlation treatment within the CI-DFS method is shown, meanwhile, in the the second parentheses, the uncertainty due to the nuclear parameters is presented.
 The evaluated energy differences for the ions,~$\Delta E^{q}$, have smaller uncertainty associated with the electronic correlation than the energy difference for the neutral atoms from Ref.~\cite{Savelyev_2022} due to simpler electronic structure of the ions.
+Note that our results obtained by the Dirac-Fock method without taking into account the correlation effects are consistent with the results of \cite{2004_RodriguesG_ADNDT86}.

 Combining the calculated energy differences for the ions,~$\Delta E^{q}$, with the energy difference for the neutral atoms,~$\Delta E^{0}$, evaluated in Ref.~\cite{Savelyev_2022}, we obtain the secondary differences of the ion-atom binding energies,~$\Delta E^{0,q}$, which are presented in units of eV in Table~\ref{tab:3}.